threefoldfoundation/www_threefold_io/content/utilization/index.md

 #### Government
 <!-- ### <span class="blue">**ICT Commission (TZ)**</span> -->

 We have partnered with the Tanzanian government and ICT Commission to implement decentralized autonomous cloud & Internet infrastructure across Tanzania.
 Providing compute, storage and network locally, we can enable Tanzania to create a self-reliant sovereign digital ecosystem for a better digital future.
-[Read More](https://www.ictc.go.tz/)
+[Visit](https://www.ictc.go.tz/)

 </div>